 Common questions about the personal injury claims process

-We specialise in helping victims of personal injury, financial mis-selling, and industrial disease claim the compensation they may be entitled to.
+We specialise in helping victims of personal injury and industrial disease claim the compensation they may be entitled to.

 What is a personal injury claim?